berketuna/pet_feeder/README.md

 This is a fun project developed by me for my own dog.
-Right after I test basic functionality, Iwill add more features to project.
+Right after I test basic functionality, I will add more features to project.
 Currently I am testing the mechanical parts, printablity, ease of assembly and functionality.